hotosm/fAIr/docs/roadmap/index.md

 # Roadmap

 Where fAIr came from, what has shipped, and what is being worked on.
-For the bigger picture and how fAIr is positioned, see [Where fAIr is going](../overview/where-fair-is-going.md).
+For the bigger picture and how fAIr is positioned, see [Vision](../overview/where-fair-is-going.md).

 ## Timeline